Mr. Chairman and Members of the Committee:

 Until last year, scientists were uncertain about whether an entire human chromosome could be sequenced in this manner.
 For example, they did not know whether insurmountable problems would prevent completing the assembly of large stretches of contiguous sequence.
 The work done on chromosome 22 not only answered any doubts about the ability to sequence a chromosome, it validated the strategy being pursued by the publicly supported Human Genome Project in sequencing the entire human genome.

 While laying out the precise sequence of the 3 billion letters of the human genome is an awesome and audacious undertaking, it is but one of the many important objectives of the Human Genome Project.
-The five-year research plan published in the October 23, 1998 issue of Science outlines seven other ambitious goals critical to the success of the project.
+The 5-year research plan published in the October 23, 1998 issue of Science outlines seven other ambitious goals critical to the success of the project.
 One such tool is a catalog of common genetic variants.

 Any two human beings, regardless of ethnic or racial self-identity, are 99.9 percent the same at the genetic level.
 But certain changes in the sequence, some as subtle as a single letter change, contribute to disease or disease risk.
 Today, to find the misspelling, or misspellings, that contribute to common diseases, such as cancer, Parkinson's disease, asthma, depression, or heart disease, researchers must study pedigrees and search through large chromosome "neighborhoods" using the genetic map.
 But having the reference sequence, and new technologies for finding those places in the genome that vary among us, means that assembling a catalog of common genetic variants is now possible, and will greatly speed the process of disease gene discovery.